 In 2017, Charlie released his debut album for Big Band, 'Silhouettes''.
 This was received well by the national press and was labelled 'Impressive and inventive' by The Guardian's John Fordham.

 Charlie has been commissioned to write pieces for a wide range of organisations and companies - including the Royal Albert Hall, National Youth Jazz Orchestra and Carwow.

-Charlie has written arrangements for some of the countries finest vocalists including Claire Martin OBE and Clare Teal (BBC Radio 2).
-After spending some time studying with grammy nominated composer Jim McNeely, Charlie went on to win the Dankworth Award for Jazz Composition and spent a year as the composer-in-residence for the National Youth Jazz Orchestra - whom he directed at Ronnie Scotts Jazz Club in January 2020.
+Charlie has written arrangements for some of the countries finest vocalists including Claire Martin OBE and Clare Teal (BBC Radio 2) and has spent some time studying with Grammy nominated composer Jim McNeely.
+In 2019, Charlie won the prestigious Dankworth Award for Jazz Composition and spent a year as the composer-in-residence for the National Youth Jazz Orchestra - whom he directed at Ronnie Scotts Jazz Club in January 2020.